-CVUSD contracted with ACC Environmental Consultants in August to analyze the safety of the drinking water at Castro Valley schools.
+CVUSD voluntarily contracted with ACC Environmental Consultants in August to analyze the safety of the drinking water at Castro Valley schools.
 After The Olympian requested its report under the California Public Records Act, the district released the test results.

 The administration announced that bottled water will be distributed to staff and students upon request.

-Water was analyzed at each site by taking random samples from fixtures.
-Other schools that have shown water with levels of lead over the recommended range include: Castro Valley Elementary, Chabot Elementary, Creekside Middle School, Jensen Ranch Elementary, Palomares Elementary, Stanton Elementary, Vannoy Elementary, and Redwood High School.
+Other schools that have shown water with levels of lead over the recommended range include Castro Valley Elementary, Chabot Elementary, Jensen Ranch Elementary, Palomares Elementary, Stanton Elementary, Vannoy Elementary, and Redwood High School.

 “It’s more common than you would think.
 It probably has to do with the age of the pipe systems.
 Solder is used to join copper pipes, and there’s a place where that lead can transfer into the water.
 There could be other things bonding onto that lead oxide in the older buildings,” said science teacher Nathan McCreary.